mtimjones/7drl/README.md

 - [ ]  Add a function for distance between objects.

-- [ ]  Health system (should it be time-based, or as a function of items in the environment).
+- [ ]  Two types of enemies in the environment.
+Animals, that can restore health (but also attack for small damage) and Protectors that carry artifacts (harder to kill).

 - [ ]  Add A* pathfinding.

-- [ ]  Add reward objects.

 - [ ]  Enemies carry artifacts, pick a random enemy and show their distance (hint).